tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 Pause for questions before moving on to the next activity.

-## 7. Students Do: Oversampling
+### 7. Students Do: More Loans (15 min)

-In this activity, students will pratice using random and SMOTE oversampling in combination with logistic regression to predict whether or not someone is likely to default on their credit card loans in a given month given demographic information.
+In this activity, students will practice using random and SMOTE oversampling in combination with logistic regression to predict whether or not someone is likely to default on their credit card loans in a given month given demographic information.

 **Files:**